 Social security rights of foreigners in 10 questions

-Labor force, capital and information are increasingly gaining mobility on the world.
-The activities beyond the frontiers of companies and organizations are also mobilized the work force.
-Work or reside in different countries raises many consequences for people.
+Labour force, capital and information are increasingly gaining mobility in the world.
+The activities beyond the frontiers of companies and organizations have also mobilized the workforce.
+Working or residing in different countries raises many consequences for people.
 One of these is undoubtedly the social security applications.
-In this article, we will touch upon with 10 questions/answers to the social security rights of foreigners in Turkey.
+In this article, we will touch upon 10 questions/answers to the social security rights of foreigners/expats in Türkiye/Turkey.

-1. Which legislation helds the social security of foreigners?
+1. Which legislation holds the social security of foreigners?

-At the beginning of the regulations for foreigners (expatriate) in the Turkish legislation is The Constitution of the Republic of Turkey.
-Constitution is cover foreigners as vell as all Turkish citizens.
+The Constitution of the Republic of Türkiye/Turkey is at the beginning of the regulations for foreigners in Turkish legislation.
+The constitution covers foreigners as well as all Turkish citizens.
 In this sense, Article 60 of the Constitution, "Everyone has the right to social security."
 On the other hand, Article 90, "Procedure is according to international treaties have the force of law put into effect.
 It can not be appealed to the Constitutional Court about the alleged unconstitutionality."
-These provisions are a general framework on the social security rights of foreigners.
+These provisions are a general framework for the social security rights of foreigners.

-On the other hand the basic rules of the social security of aliens are determined by Social Security and General Health Insurance Law (law number 5510 ).
+On the other hand, the basic rules of the social security of aliens are determined by Social Security and General Health Insurance Law (law number 5510 ).
 Law Article 4, "based on the principle of reciprocity, except that the nationality of the country made international social security agreement, employees with service contracts from foreign nationals are considered insured according to paragraph 4/a."
-According to this general rule, in Turkey, all foreigners who works with employment agrement must be reported to SSI.
-However, the law using the "on the basis of reciprocity, except for nationals of the country in the international social security agreements made" expression, recognized insurance exemption to foreigners who came from bilateral social security agreements signed countries.
+According to this general rule, in Turkey, all foreigners who work with employment agreement must be reported to SSI.
+However, the law using the "based on reciprocity, except for nationals of the country in the international social security agreements made" expression, recognized insurance exemption to foreigners who came from bilateral social security agreements signed countries.

 2. What is the bilateral social security agreement?

-Bilateral or multilateral social security agreements are regulate the side of the signatory country nationals social security rights and their obligations.
+Bilateral or multilateral social security agreements regulate the side of the signatory country nationals' social security rights and their obligations.
 If a social security agreement between the two countries, this agreement provides many benefits to both countries' citizens.
 Depending on the scope of the agreement, works in both countries are covered by social insurance.
-The social insurance right in one side country is valid also in other side country.
-Turkey, has signed a bilateral social security agreements with these countries.
+The social insurance right on one side country is also valid on the other.
+Turkey has signed bilateral social security agreements with these countries.

-Labor force, capital and information are increasingly gaining mobility on the world.
-The activities beyond the frontiers of companies and organizations are also mobilized the work force.
-Work or reside in different countries raises many consequences for people.
+Labour force, capital and information are increasingly gaining mobility in the world.
+The activities beyond the frontiers of companies and organizations have also mobilized the workforce.
+Working or residing in different countries raises many consequences for people.
 One of these is undoubtedly the social security applications.
-In this article, we will touch upon with 10 questions/answers to the social security rights of foreigners in Turkey.
+In this article, we will touch upon 10 questions/answers to the social security rights of foreigners/expats in Türkiye/Turkey.

-1. Which legislation helds the social security of foreigners?
+1. Which legislation holds the social security of foreigners?

-At the beginning of the regulations for foreigners (expatriate) in the Turkish legislation is The Constitution of the Republic of Turkey.
-Constitution is cover foreigners as vell as all Turkish citizens.
+The Constitution of the Republic of Türkiye/Turkey is at the beginning of the regulations for foreigners in Turkish legislation.
+The constitution covers foreigners as well as all Turkish citizens.
 In this sense, Article 60 of the Constitution, "Everyone has the right to social security."
 On the other hand, Article 90, "Procedure is according to international treaties have the force of law put into effect.
 It can not be appealed to the Constitutional Court about the alleged unconstitutionality."
-These provisions are a general framework on the social security rights of foreigners.
+These provisions are a general framework for the social security rights of foreigners.

-On the other hand the basic rules of the social security of aliens are determined by Social Security and General Health Insurance Law (law number 5510 ).
+On the other hand, the basic rules of the social security of aliens are determined by Social Security and General Health Insurance Law (law number 5510 ).
 Law Article 4, "based on the principle of reciprocity, except that the nationality of the country made international social security agreement, employees with service contracts from foreign nationals are considered insured according to paragraph 4/a."
-According to this general rule, in Turkey, all foreigners who works with employment agrement must be reported to SSI.
-However, the law using the "on the basis of reciprocity, except for nationals of the country in the international social security agreements made" expression, recognized insurance exemption to foreigners who came from bilateral social security agreements signed countries.
+According to this general rule, in Turkey, all foreigners who work with employment agreement must be reported to SSI.
+However, the law using the "based on reciprocity, except for nationals of the country in the international social security agreements made" expression, recognized insurance exemption to foreigners who came from bilateral social security agreements signed countries.

 2. What is the bilateral social security agreement?

-Bilateral or multilateral social security agreements are regulate the side of the signatory country nationals social security rights and their obligations.
+Bilateral or multilateral social security agreements regulate the side of the signatory country nationals' social security rights and their obligations.
 If a social security agreement between the two countries, this agreement provides many benefits to both countries' citizens.
 Depending on the scope of the agreement, works in both countries are covered by social insurance.
-The social insurance right in one side country is valid also in other side country.
-Turkey, has signed a bilateral social security agreements with these countries.
+The social insurance right on one side country is also valid on the other.
+Turkey has signed bilateral social security agreements with these countries.

-3. Does the bilateral social security agreements affect to foreigners' insurance in Turkey?
+3. Do the bilateral social security agreements affect to foreigners' insurance in Turkey?

 Yes, it directly affects.
-Foreigners that start working in Turkey should be reported to SSI.
-But individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her own name and account the individuals who reside abroad and are subject to the social security legislation of that country -for the period by the agreement- shall not be deemed to be insurance holders.
-The aim here is to prevent the same person to be repeated insured in both countries.
+Foreigners who start working in Turkey should be reported to SSI.
+But individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her name and account the individuals who reside abroad and are subject to the social security legislation of that country -for the period by the agreement- shall not be deemed to be insurance holders.
+The aim here is to prevent the same person from being repeatedly insured in both countries.
 This table shows the temporary mission periods by country according to agreements.

 Yes, it directly affects.
-Foreigners that start working in Turkey should be reported to SSI.
-But individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her own name and account the individuals who reside abroad and are subject to the social security legislation of that country -for the period by the agreement- shall not be deemed to be insurance holders.
-The aim here is to prevent the same person to be repeated insured in both countries.
+Foreigners who start working in Turkey should be reported to SSI.
+But individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her name and account the individuals who reside abroad and are subject to the social security legislation of that country -for the period by the agreement- shall not be deemed to be insurance holders.
+The aim here is to prevent the same person from being repeatedly insured in both countries.
 This table shows the temporary mission periods by country according to agreements.

-Foreigners who came to Turkey from countries included in the table above, they will not be insured and they will not be reported to SSI even if they work during the temporary duty.
-An copy of work permission received by foreigners is sent to SSI by the Ministry of Labour and Social Security.
-These permissions are archived by SSI, and waited until the end of the temporary duty period.
-If foreigners are not reported as insured to SSI at end of this period, SSI registered them and implements the administrative fines on their employers (Circular No. 2011/43).
-Therefore, after the end of the period included in the table above it is required of foreigners SSI statement.
+Foreigners who came to Turkey from countries included in the table above, will not be insured and they will not be reported to SSI even if they work during the temporary duty.
+A copy of work permission received by foreigners is sent to SSI by the Ministry of Labour and Social Security.
+These permissions are archived by SSI and waited until the end of the temporary duty period.
+If foreigners are not reported as insured to SSI at the end of this period, SSI registers them and implements administrative fines on their employers (Circular No. 2011/43).
+Therefore, after the end of the period included in the table above is required of foreigners SSI statement is.

-According to the basic rules of the social security agreements, a person is subject to social security regime of country which actually works.
-However, persons who sent to the other contracting country temporarily by the employer, employees of the international shipping business, embassies, consulates, missions and other places working and civilian and military personnel of the sending countries, the contracting parties of the flag on the ships carrying or contracting country port employees, are not subject to social security regime of country which actually works.
+According to the basic rules of the social security agreements, a person is subject to the social security regime of the country which works.
+However, persons who are sent to the other contracting country temporarily by the employer, employees of the international shipping business, embassies, consulates, missions and other places working and civilian and military personnel of the sending countries, the contracting parties of the flag on the ships carrying or contracting country port employees, are not subject to social security regime of the country which works.
 They are subject to the social security regulations of their respective countries.

-Example - A person who while working as insured in France sent as temporary duty between April 14, 2019 and April 14, 2022 to Turkey, can demand extension 3 years from the date April 14, 2022.
-According to the social security agreement between France and Turkey, he has 6 years (until April 14, 2025) the right to work as temporary without insurance in Turkey.
+Example - A person who while working as insured in France sent on temporary duty between April 14, 2019, and April 14, 2022, to Turkey, can demand an extension 3 years from the date April 14, 2022.
+According to the social security agreement between France and Turkey, he has 6 years (until April 14, 2025) the right to work temporarily without insurance in Turkey.

-4. What is the status of foreigners from non-bilateral agreement with Turkey?
+4. What is the status of foreigners from non-bilateral agreements with Turkey?

-Individuals who are sent to Turkey for a job by or on behalf of an organization established in a non-bilateral country will not be counted insured during the first three months.
-In order to not considered insured in first tree months, they must certify that they sent by an organization in their country of origin.
-After the expiration of the first three months period, they must be insured in Turkey.
+Individuals who are sent to Turkey for a job by or on behalf of an organization established in a non-bilateral country will not be counted as insured during the first three months.
+To not be considered insured in the first three months, they must certify that they were sent by an organization in their country of origin.
+After the expiration of the first three-month period, they must be insured in Turkey.

-After the expiration date, employer should report foreigner who has work permit and ID number to SSI as online.
-If foreigner has not ID number, s/he should be reported to SSI with paper form.
+After the expiration date, the employer should report a foreigner who has a work permit and ID number to SSI online.
+If a foreigner has no ID number, s/he should be reported to SSI with a paper form.

-As insured starting date to insured report form shall be written following date on which the three-month period expires. however, the employer by starting work history as three-month period expired on the day a different date written notice Differences SSI control and if the day following the the necessary procedures will be made after a check by officers inspected.
+As insured starting date to the insured report form shall be written following the date on which the three-month period expires. however, the employer starting work history as three months expired on the day a different date written notice Differences SSI control and if the day following the necessary procedures will be made after a check by officers inspected.

-Example - A foreigner came from China to temporary duty has recieved work permit for March 16, 2022 and June 16, 2022 period.
+Example - A foreigner who came from China for temporary duty has received a work permit for the March 16, 2022 and June 16, 2022 period.
 As s/he documenting the provision of social security in China, s/he not be insured during the first three months.
 However the end of the three months (date June 16, 2022) the insured recruitment declaration will be given to SSI, and her/his insurance will be launched on June 17, 2022.

 5. What is the status of foreigners being in Turkey not sent by an organization in the unsigned agreement country?

-For these foreigners, three months exemtion is not recognized.
-If they are work in Turkey as dependent (4/a) or independent (4/b), they should be reported to SSI at date of start to work.
+For these foreigners, three months exemption is not recognized.
+If they are working in Turkey as dependent (4/a) or independent (4/b), they should be reported to SSI on the date of start to work.

 6. What is the status of those working in embassies and consulates in Turkey?

-According to states law and the Vienna Convention, embasssies and consulates staffs have diplomatic immunity.
+According to state law and the Vienna Convention, embassies and consulate staff have diplomatic immunity.
 Therefore, unless employees in these workplaces reported to SSI, the Turkish legislation does not apply to them.
-However, if these foreigners who works in these workplaces and not document their insurance from own countries or third state, they are subject to Turkish law and they can be reported to SSI as dependent insured (4/a).
+However, if these foreigners who work in these workplaces and do not document their insurance from their own countries or third state, they are subject to Turkish law and they can be reported to SSI as dependent insured (4/a).

-If Turkish citizens work in foreign embassies, consulates and similar workplaces and they are not reported to SSI, administrative monetary penalty is not applied about their employers.
+If Turkish citizens work in foreign embassies, consulates and similar workplaces and they are not reported to SSI, an administrative monetary penalty is not applied to their employers.

 7. Could a foreigner who working without work permission be reported to SSI?

-Although work permit application process and the social security are linked to each other, both of them are different legislations.
-According to Law no. 6735, foreigners could be declared as insured to SSI without work permission.
-In this case foreigners are registered as insured by SSI.
-However, after registiration, the information about foreigner is shared with the Ministry of Labour and Social Security and the Ministry of Interior.
+Although the work permit application process and social security are linked to each other, both of them are different legislations.
+According to Law no. 6735, foreigners could be declared insured to SSI without work permission.
+In this case, foreigners are registered as insured by SSI.
+However, after registration, the information about foreigner is shared with the Ministry of Labour and Social Security and the Ministry of Interior.

 8. What are sanctions for unreported foreign to SSI?

 Located sanctions in the social security legislation in this regard are the same as other Turkish nationals.
 There is not a special sanction for foreigners in Turkish legislation.
-About an employer not inform foreign worker to SSI, 5.004 Turkish Lira administrative penalty is applied in 2022.
-Also in case of the detection work retroactively, 15.012 TL administrative penalty is applied for each month that continued working as uninsured.
+About an employer not inform foreign worker to SSI, 26.005,20 Turkish Liras administrative penalty is applied in 2025.
+Also in case of the detection work retroactively, a 78.015,60 Turkish Liras administrative penalty is applied for each month that continued working as uninsured.

 9. Is there an obligation to be universal health insured of foreigners?

-- Dependent employee foreigners and their parents (spouse, child, mother, father): They are entitled to all UHI services after 30 days working in Turkey.
-Their UHI premiums are paid by employers.
+- Dependent employee foreigners and their parents (spouse, child, mother, father): They are entitled to all GSS services after 30 days of working in Turkey.
+Employers pay their GSS premiums.

-- Self-employed foreigners: They are also entitled to all UHI services after 30 days working in Turkey.
-Their UHI premiums is paid by themselves.
+- Self-employed foreigners: They are also entitled to all GSS services after 30 days of working in Turkey.
+They have to pay their GSS premiums.

-- Residents in Turkey without working as dependent or independent: Condition to be taken into consideration principle of reciprocity, living permission and non-insured under a foreign country legislation foreigners, in case of a request after the date of one year of the settlement period in Turkey, universal health insured cansidered from the day following the date of the request.
-Apply with the complaint will be enough to be insured.
-As UHI premium is paid 1.201 Turkish Lira per month in 2022.
+- Residents in Turkey without working as dependent or independent: With consideration of the principle of reciprocity, living permission and non-insured under a foreign country legislation foreigners, in case of a request after the date of one year of the settlement period in Turkey, universal health insured considered from the day following the date of the request.
+For this purpose, it is sufficient to apply to the Social Security Institution directorates.
+They will pay the GSS premium of 6.241 Turkish Lira per month in 2025.

 Yes, they can.
-A Turkish citizen retired on which conditions in Turkey, a foreigner may be retired by fulfilling the same conditions.
+A Turkish citizen retired on which conditions in Türkiye, a foreigner may be retired by fulfilling the same conditions.
 Since April 30, 2008 to retirement in Turkey;

 - Women 58, men 60 years of age must complete,